The Brevard Republican Executive Committee is the grassroots of the political party organization.

-1. Proposed bylaws and proposed amendments to existing bylaws must be submitted in writing to the Bylaws Committee for its review and recommendation.
+- Proposed Bylaws and proposed Amendments to existing Bylaws must be submitted in writing to the Bylaws Committee for its review and recommendation.

-2. Bylaws or amendments recommended by the Bylaws Committee may be adopted by a majority vote at a regularly scheduled meeting of the BREC.
+- Bylaws or Amendments to Bylaws recommended by the Bylaws Committee shall be adopted by a majority vote of the entire Executive Committee at a regularly scheduled meeting of the BREC.

 A. REGULAR MEETINGS